stephaneVercouillieBMID/slate/source/v2/draft.html.md

 itsme® provides a button <a href="generator" target="blank">https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548</a> for you to include in your HTML file.

 ## 5.2.
-Forge an Authentication Request and attributes
+Forge an Authentication Request and request attributes

 ### Composing your base URL